raspberrypilearning/nature-rover/en/step_4.md

 --- task ---

 Look at the rovers' costumes.
 There are six animations available.
-The rover can extend its arm, drill in the ground, suck in air, extend a solar panel, take a picture, or scoop something up.
-You can add more animation sequences if you like, by duplicating and editing the costumes.
+The rover can:
+- extend its arm
+- drill in the ground
+- suck in air
+- extend a solar panel
+- take a picture, or
+- scoop something up.

 --- /task ---